What billing and payment options does Lone Star Energy offer?

 Your ESI ID is referenced as Utility Account/ESIID

 Can I set up more than one email address for my profile, so that more than one person can get notifications of bill payments, etc.?

 No, only one email address can be designated to receive notifications from online account transactions.

 What are the benefits of enrolling in AutoPay?

 You can relax knowing your bill will be paid for you every month, without lifting a finger.
-Plus, if you pay by ACH, you'll earn $1 discount with each bill payment.
 You can also forget about writing checks, buying stamps, keeping track of due dates and incurring late fees.

 How do I set up my credit card or bank account for AutoPay?

 To set up automatic payments from a credit card: